SumitsHub/learn-react/03-react-concepts/src/tutorial/01-useState/Notes.md

 - starts with "use" (both built-in React and custom hooks)
 - can be invoked inside function/component body or inside custom hook only
-- don't call hooks conditionally (cover later)
+- don't call hooks conditionally - we can't
-- set functions don't update state immediately (cover later) - asynchronous state update
+- set functions don't update state immediately - asynchronous state update

 ### Automatic Batching